 Academic Facilities and Administrative Offices — Downcity Campus

-WALES HALL, located at 8 Abbott Park Place, houses the fitness center, shower and locker rooms and the commuter lounge on the lower level, and the Pepsi Forum auditorium, Student Payroll, Health Education and the Gender Equity Center on the first floor.
-The second floor houses the Chancellor’s Office, Counseling Services and Community Relations.
+WALES HALL at 8 Abbott Park Place houses the Downcity fitness center, shower and locker rooms and the commuter lounge on the lower level, and the Pepsi Forum auditorium and Student Payroll on the first floor.
+The second floor houses Counseling Services and Community Relations.
 The third floor houses Health Services for the Downcity Campus.
-The fourth and fifth floors are home to JWU’s Human Resources and Payroll.
+The fourth and fifth floors are home to JWU’s Human Resources & Payroll.

 Academic Facilities and Administrative Offices — Harborside Campus